OpenLineage/OpenLineage/dev/README.md

 merged changes between two specified releases.
 To get all changes since the latest release, set `END_RELEASE_VERSION` to the planned next release.

-The changes will appear in this directory in a new file, CHANGES.md.
+The changes will appear in ../CHANGELOG.md.

 #### Requirements